-Latinas Lead California's Young Professionals Network is lead by an outstanding group of young women who are dedicated to promoting Latinas in leadership and activism.
+The Young Professionals Network of Latinas Lead California is led by an outstanding group of young women who are dedicated to promoting Latinas in public leadership and community activism.

 Viviann Anguiano is originally from Chicago, where she led community outreach efforts to increase college access for low-income students of color across the city.
 Viviann is currently the Manager of Parent Advocacy at the Partnership for Los Angeles Schools.
 She formerly consulted for UnidosUS (formerly the National Council of La Raza), the nation's largest Latino civil rights organization, where she conducted policy analyses on the effects of federal education legislation on students of color and English Learners.
 Prior to UnidosUS, she was the Founding Assistant Director of Admissions at Arrupe College of Loyola University Chicago, where she spearheaded the admission efforts of the new two-year college.
 She has also worked as a Community Outreach Worker for the Illinois Student Assistance Commission in which she assisted students attending high need Chicago Public Schools to achieve their postsecondary aspirations.
 Viviann holds a B.A. in Sociology from Loyola University Chicago and a Master in Education Policy and Management from the Harvard Graduate School of Education.